aldelaro5/Bug-Fables-Internal-Docs/Enums and IDs/Music IDs.md

+# Musics
+A `Musics` is an enum value that represent a song in the game.
+They are not to be confused with sound effects.
+Most of them have a corresponding `int` that tells whether the song is available and bougth at Samira's.
+The Samira list is saved in the save file.
+The musics in the game are located at `Ressources/audio/music` from the game's asset tree.

+## Notes about the musics table
 Anything marked DOT is named ".", but is either unused or explicitly excluded under normal gameplay.

+## Musics table
 ID | Name
 -------- | -------
 0 | Outskirts